 Voting Rights.
-The holders of Series A preferred stock shall be entitled to vote on any matters on which the common stock shall be entitled to vote.
-The holders of Series A preferred stock vote together with common stock holders on a 1:1 basis with respect to matters that generally require the approval of holders of common stock.
-The holders of Series A preferred stock have voting rights as to proposals that specifically affect their shares by law, in which they will vote separately and the vote necessary to approve such proposals will be as set by law.
+Except as otherwise provided in the Series A Preferred Stock amended and restated certificate of designation or required by law, the Series A Preferred Stock has no voting rights.
+The holders of Series A Preferred Stock have voting rights as to proposals that specifically affect their shares by law, in which they will vote separately and the vote necessary to approve such proposals will be as set by law.